-- A process in an ordinary OS is given a fixed-length timeslice, so that processes take turns running.
-In a GPU's hardware OS, warps take turns running, with fixed-length timeslices. - With an ordinary OS, if a process reaches an input/output operation, the OS suspends the process while I/O is pending, even if its turn is not up.
+• A process in an ordinary OS is given a fixed-length timeslice, so that processes take turns running.
+In a GPU's hardware OS, warps take turns running, with fixed-length timeslices.

+• With an ordinary OS, if a process reaches an input/output operation, the OS suspends the process while I/O is pending, even if its turn is not up.
 The OS then runs some other process instead, so as to avoid wasting CPU cycles during the long period of time needed for the I/O. With an SM, though, the analogous situation occurs when there is a long memory operation, to global memory; if a warp of threads needs to access global memory (including local memory; see below), the SM will schedule some other warp while the memory access is pending.

-The hardware support for threads is extremely good; a context switch takes very little time, quite a contrast to the OS case.
+The hardware support for threads is extremely good.
+Each warp has its own set of registers, so a context switch does very little saving and restoring of context, quite a contrast to the OS case.
 Moreover, as noted above, the long latency of global memory may be solvable by having a lot of threads that the hardware can timeshare to hide that latency; while one warp is fetching data from memory, another warp can be executing, thus not losing time due to the long fetch delay.
-For these reasons, CUDA programmers typically employ a large number of threads, each of which does only a small amount of work-again, quite a contrast to something like OpenMP.
+For these reasons, CUDA programmers typically employ a large number of threads, each of which does only a small amount of work-again, quite a contrast to something like OpenMP, where coarser granularity is generally needed.

-5.3.3 Memory Structure
+5.4.3 Memory Structure